C-RayMania/SchoolProjectPSA/README.md

 # SchoolProjectPSA
-This is an Android app which helps users to find a parking space near them.
+This is a website which helps users to decide what car to buy by giving them details about two cars and comparing them.